 1. I would like to learn to snowboard.

 Group lessons of up to six clients run on a regular basis.
 We can offer private lessons by arrangement.
 If you are between 10 and 16 years-old, why not try Holiday Snowboard Camp?
 You will learn a lot in a week!
-Minimum shoe size and height apply – phone for details.
+Minimum shoe size 1 (Adult) and height of 130cm or taller – phone for details.

 2. How far in advance should I book?